 What is the visitors and vacation policy?

-Due to the short-term nature of assignments, Response Volunteers rarely have family or friends visit during their service.
-If you do have visitors, the visit must coincide with your vacation time, which is accrued at two days/month.
-Response Volunteers are not permitted to take vacation, nor have visitors during the first and last month of service.
+If you have visitors, the visit must coincide with your vacation time, which is accrued at two days per month of service.
+Peace Corps Response Volunteers are not permitted to take vacation, nor have visitors, during the first or last month of service.

-Are Peace Corps Response Volunteers eligible for Noncompetitive Eligibility (NCE) status for federal employment?
+Are Peace Corps Response Volunteers eligible for noncompetitive eligibility status for federal employment?